After Hours Access to Care

 If you are not a patient registered to a primary care provider at UOHS or if a same day appointment is not available with your PCP, you may visit our walk-in clinic located on the first floor of Marie Curie.
 The Walk in Clinic hours are Monday through Friday 8am to 8pm, Sat & Sun 10am to 2pm.
 Registered patients who access our walk-in clinic will be seen by a UOHS physician or a nurse practitioner.
 These providers work collaboratively with your PCP to ensure that you receive timely access to medical care.

-If I go to the clinic for a walk-in appointment either at the Marie Curie location or the Rideau Street location, how long will I have to wait?
+If I go to the clinic for a walk-in appointment at the Marie Curie location, how long will I have to wait?

 Many things may affect the wait time before you see a PCP: